o-jasper/julia-glplot/readme.markdown

 (it includes things needed by parse-c-header) The testing files can then be run with `julia test/somefile.j` (If all well, not mattering from which directory)

-Currently you have to run it as `julia -L ~/.juliarc.jl` TODO use the modules..

 ### Tests
 Can be run with `make test_all` and other entries in the makefiles.
 They